dqops/dqo/docs/checks/column/numeric/number-below-min-value-percent.md

 **Check description**

-The check counts the percentage of values in the column that is below the value defined by the user as a parameter.
+The check counts the percentage of values in the column that are below the value defined by the user as a parameter.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|